On average, your neighbors pay $77 a month.See Your Rates

 In 2015, Grand Prairie Police arrested 384 drivers for suspicion of driving while intoxicated.

 A DWI conviction may require you to obtain an SR-22 form.
 Get a quote and we'll connect you with local insurance agents from top insurance companies that specialize in Grand Prairie DWI insurance.

-Given Grand Prairie’s estimated population of 185,410, this city ranks among the nation's safest in terms of traffic fatalities per capita.
+Grand Prairie experienced 11 fatal motor vehicle crashes in 2017 resulting in 13 deaths.
+Given Grand Prairie’s estimated population of 193,837, this city ranks among the nation's safest in terms of traffic fatalities per capita.

-Are you looking for cheap car insurance?
-Discounts are one of the best ways to lower your insurance rates.
+Are you looking for more affordable car insurance?
+Discounts are one of the best ways to lower your rates.
 Below are only some of the insurance discounts available to drivers in Grand Prairie, TX.
-Get a free quote to find out which discounts you may qualify for.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.